-You no longer have to hop from site to site looking for items.
-No matter what site you do the search from, it will return results from all five sites.
+- When you enter search terms using the box in the upper right corner of any of the sites listed below, the results are aggregated into a single stream of results pages.
+You do not have to hop from site to site looking for items.
+No matter which of the six sites you do the search from, it will return results from all six sites.

-This new search will also look inside PDF files and return the URL for PDF files containing matches to your search term.
-The search engine also provides for “fuzzy” searches, which can be helpful if you don’t have an exact term to search for.
+- Onsite search will also look inside PDF files and return the URL for PDF files containing matches to your search term.

 A quick guide to the search operators that work in the new search engine.